6 min read

 Hero image

 For anyone eyeing a spot in a competitive graduate program, the GRE Quantitative Reasoning section often looms large.
 While a "good" score can feel subjective, certain benchmarks signal undeniable readiness for rigorous academic work.
-Among these, a score of 165 or higher in GRE Quant stands out as a significant achievement, often distinguishing applicants in a crowded pool.
+Among these, a score of 165 or higher stands out as a significant achievement, often distinguishing applicants in a crowded pool.
 But what exactly does a 165+ score signify beyond a number, and why do top programs across various disciplines value it so highly?

 Understanding GRE Quant Scores and Percentiles